Today's History Trivia for July 16

 1960 John Phillips Marquand b.
 1893 American Pulitzer-winning author.
 Writings: The Late George Apley (1937, Pulitzer).
 He also created the Japanese detective Mr. Moto.

 1882 Mary Todd Lincoln b.
-1818 American first lady, widow of Abraham Lincoln.
+1818 American First Lady, wife of Abraham Lincoln.
 She was declared insane and committed to an mental institution (1875), but was later released.

 1827 Josiah Spode II b.
 1755 English potter.
 He coined the term "Bone China" (c.
 1800) to describe the china he and his father had developed.